For CEOs, VP International Growth, and Global Sales Leaders in SaaS, Cybersecurity, and AI

 Market mapping is the insurance policy

-For a mission-critical hire, market mapping is the discipline that de-risks the decision.
-It gives the client confidence that the role has been tested against the full prospect universe, not just the first few names that surface.
+Mapping de-risks the decision.
+It provides the confidence that the role has been tested against the entire market, not just the first few names that surface.
+It transforms the hiring process from "hope" into a disciplined, data-backed selection.

 Cover the full prospect universe

-- Enter engagement knowing the whole market has been considered, not hoping a partial shortlist is enough.
+Enter the market knowing the whole field has been considered, not hoping a partial shortlist is enough.

 Murray Clarke